Kanazawa Travel Tips

 Getting around

-Kanazawa's city center is centered around Kanazawa Castle Park, with most of the city's attractions located within a two-kilometer radius, making it easy to explore on foot.
+Kanazawa's city center is focused around Kanazawa Castle Park, with most of the city's attractions located within a two-kilometer radius, making it easy to explore on foot.
 For those who prefer not to walk, buses and taxis are also available.

 Attractions